 If you’ve ever undergone a redundancy, you’ll appreciate the enormity of change it can cast on your life.
-Managing change following a redundancy can be stressful, however it also presents a chance to pause, reassess and redirect your career path.
+Managing change following a redundancy can be stressful, however it also presents a chance to pause, reassess, and redirect your career path.

-The good news is that 70% of people who are made redundant find a new job within a year and 80% are re-employed within two years, according an OECD report.
+The good news is that 70% of people who are made redundant find a new job within a year and 80% are re-employed within two years, according to an OECD report.

 Post-redundancy advice to put your career back on track